dbmcclain/Lisp-Actors/README.md

 The difference between an Actor and a Worker?
 Actors contain a mailbox for messages, Workers do not.
 Both run on Executive Threads.
 A Worker therefore only executes one action.
 An Actor can communicate readily (2-way interactions) with other Actors and the outside world, and performs open-ended possibilities for future actions.

+Actors is the further outgrowth of my Buttefly system (c.a.
+2008), which attempted to mimic Erlang-style interactions between threads and machines.
+Actors have shown themselves even more capable in their own right, and so my entire Butterfly system has been scrapped in favor of Actors.
+When this Actors system starts up it initializes an Actor Server on TCP Port 65001.
+There is an EVAL Actor that can respond to external requests.
+So asking an Actor on another machine to send back the result of some action is as simple as:

+    (ask "eval@rincon.local" '(list (machine-instance) (get-universal-time)))

+EVAL has been registered as a known Actor, along with ECHO, SYSTEM-LOG, and any other services that are invented and registered.
+Actors can be reached through the registry by name (string or symbol).

+The Actor service is by way of self-encryped SSL channels on TCP/IP.
+A good real-world example of the use of Actors is the Asynchronous Socket Handling in "network-connection.lisp", a part of this Actor system.
+In there are examples of asyn even handling, continuations, and much more.

+This work is performed mainly on Lispworks systems.
+Some effort has gone into making a portable source.
+But recent work has ignored that.

 - DM